 - Study each contract to ensure you know exactly what you are getting.
 Consider the merits of leasing vs. buying.

-- Understand who will be monitoring your system.
+- Know what company, if any, will be monitoring your alarm.

 The Basic Devices